Sienna Miller’s ‘French-Girl Skincare Secret’ Is Just £12 In The Amazon Prime Day Sale

 Sienna Miller in Cannes

-It's certainly a big claim, but one that seems to be justified, according to the traction it has received online.
-The A313 retinol has been lauded for its alleged ability to tackle acne, pigmentation, solar keratoses and fine lines, ergo providing the best base for the most coveted thing in beauty: good skin.
+It's certainly a big claim by Miller, but one that seems to be justified, according to the traction it has received online.
+The A313 retinol has been lauded for its ability to tackle acne, pigmentation, solar keratoses and fine lines, ergo providing the best base for the most coveted thing in beauty: good skin.
 It makes sense then that Miller has chosen this as her go-to, as she later notes, 'I do have a personal beauty philosophy which is, I think people look most beautiful without a ton of make-up, I love natural skin.'

 Shop: Sienna Miller's Favourite Retinol